meteor/meteor/README.md

 ### Errors
 1. `Not migrating, control is locked`

-  Migrations set a lock when they are migrating, to prevent multiple instances to prevent multiple instances of your clustered app from running migrations simultaneously.
-If you migrations throw an exception, you will need to manually remove the lock (and ensure your db is still consistent) before re-running the migration.
+  Migrations set a lock when they are migrating, to prevent multiple instances of your clustered app from running migrations simultaneously.
+If your migrations throw an exception, you will need to manually remove the lock (and ensure your db is still consistent) before re-running the migration.
 Update the migrations collection like this:

   ```
   $ meteor mongo